 The challenges of consolidation today

 Consolidations have been a routine part of many corporate accounting departments for as long as most can remember.
-However, as the SaaS industry continues to undergo significant changes so has the complexity and compressed timeliness of consolidations.
+What has changed over time is the complexity and compressed timelines of consolidations.

 Consolidation complexity is driven by factors such as: